Carol Cram on the beach looking joyous

 Go to the Hospital if Needed

-Although, thankfully, I’ve never been inside a European hospital, I’ve heard from many other travelers that the level of care is excellent.
-If whatever ails you can’t be fixed by a trip to the pharmacy, go to a local hospital and ask for help.
+In a medical emergency, go directly to the hospital.
+I’ve heard from many travelers that the level of care is excellent.
+If whatever ails you can’t be fixed by a trip to the pharmacy or a visit to a local doctor, go to a hospital and ask for help.

 Avoid Large Crowds at Attractions